The Collaborative Fund of the CGA was created in 2012 to provide a funding mechanism for projects that support the mission of the CGA-IGC.

 5. To improve multidisciplinary expertise in clinical care, healthcare policy and research related to inherited gastrointestinal cancer.

-Awards of up to $20,000 for 1 year will be given to unique and creative projects based on competitive review.
+Award of up to $10,000 for 1 year will be given to unique and creative projects based on competitive review.
 Preliminary or pilot projects do not necessarily require previous work or preliminary data.
 These awards are not designed to fund existing or ongoing activities.
 Grants submitted with matching funds will receive special attention.
-Typically one award will be granted per year.
 Each award will be for one year; however, a no-cost extension may be considered with appropriate justification and approval by the Collaborative Fund Committee of the CGA-IGC.

 All active members of the CGA-IGC, regardless of the degree or title, are encouraged to submit

+The scope of the proposed research should match the grant budget.
 All or part of a submitted proposal cannot be funded by another institution or agency, either local or national other than in the form of a matching grant.
-When tied to a matching grant, funding of the Collaborative Fund award is contingent on successful funding of the matching grant.

 The submitting investigator agrees to complete the project based on the specific aims and budget submitted.
 Changes in specific aims or scope of the proposed project may be allowed with appropriate justification and approval by the CGA-IGC.